syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% highlight vbnet %}
 [VB]

-'Open the template document.
+'Opens the template document.

 Dim document As New WordDocument("Template.docx")

-'Create an instance of the MailMergeDataSet.
+'Creates an instance of the MailMergeDataSet.

 Dim dataSet As New MailMergeDataSet()

-'Create the mail merge data table in order to perform mail merge
+'Creates the mail merge data table in order to perform mail merge

 Dim dataTable As New MailMergeDataTable("Customers", GetCustomers())